bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

   - nodeZMQNotificationsEndpoint: Use when you need to override local node's default zmqEndpoint.
   - callback: Specify, if you want to trigger callbacks
     - url: Url that will process double spend and merkle proof notifications.
 When present, transactions will be submitted with MerkleProof and DsCheck set to true.
 Example: "http://localhost:2000/callbacks".
-    - addRandomNumberToHost: When specified, a random number between 1 and  AddRandomNumberToHost will be appended to host name specified in Url when submitting each batch of transactions.
+    - addRandomNumberToPort: When specified, a random number between 1 and  AddRandomNumberToPort will be appended to host port specified in Url when submitting each batch of transactions.
 This is useful for testing callbacks toward different hosts.
     - callbackToken: Full authorization header that mAPI should use when performing callbacks.
     - callbackEncryption: Encryption parameters used when performing callbacks.
     - startListener: Start a listener that will listen to callbacks on port specified by Url.
 When specified, error will be reported if not all callbacks are received.